pingcap/docs-cn/dm/task-configuration-file-full.md

 task-mode: all                  # The task mode.
 Can be set to `full`(only migrates full data)/`incremental`(replicates binlogs synchronously)/`all` (replicates both full data and incremental binlogs).
 shard-mode: "pessimistic"       # The shard merge mode.
 Optional modes are ""/"pessimistic"/"optimistic".
 The "" mode is used by default which means sharding DDL merge is disabled.
 If the task is a shard merge task, set it to the "pessimistic" mode.
                                 # After understanding the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
+strict-optimistic-shard-mode: false # Only takes effect in the optimistic mode.
+This configuration restricts the behavior of the optimistic mode.
+The default value is false.
+Introduced in v7.2.0.
+For details, see https://docs.pingcap.com/tidb/v7.2/feature-shard-merge-optimistic
 meta-schema: "dm_meta"          # The downstream database that stores the `meta` information.
 timezone: "Asia/Shanghai"       # The timezone used in SQL Session.
 By default, DM uses the global timezone setting in the target cluster, which ensures the correctness automatically.
 A customized timezone does not affect data migration but is unnecessary.
 case-sensitive: false           # Determines whether the schema/table is case-sensitive.